New Delhi: Finance Minister Arun Jaitley is suffering from a kidney ailment and may have to undergo a surgery, sources close to the minister said.

 The minister, however, has not yet been hospitalised but has been advised to avoid going out in public for fear of infection.

 He has not been attending office since Monday and even skipped taking oath after being re-elected as Rajya Sabha MP from Uttar Pradesh.
-His term as a Rajya Sabha MP from Gujarat ended on April 2.
+53 out of the 58 newly-elected or re-elected members took oath of office during the last two days.
+Jaitley was one of the five members who hasn’t taken oath.